The First Settlers

 Lathrop Taylor

-Lathrop Taylor In 1827 Lathrop Taylor settled in South Bend.
-He was a native of Clinton, New York, and was born July 4, 1805.
-Just like many of the first residents in South Bend, Mr. Taylor was a fur trader who relocated to this area.
-It wasn’t long until he built his own trading post, and along with Coquillard, he established a thriving business here in South Bend.
-Mr. Taylor became very important in the formation of the city of South Bend and St. Joseph County and held some of the first official offices of duty in South Bend.
+In 1827, Lathrop Taylor settled in South Bend.
+He was a native of Clinton, New York, and was born on July 4, 1805.
+Like many of the first residents in South Bend, Mr. Taylor was a fur trader who moved to this area.
+It was not long until he built his own trading post, and along with Coquillard, he established a thriving business here in South Bend.
+Mr. Taylor became very important in the formation of South Bend and St. Joseph County and held some of the first official offices of duty in South Bend, including being the area’s first Postmaster.

 Henry M. Stull